Search by category, archive or keyword

 The MAST is 25 questions (0-24).
 Each question has a point value, and the results are determined by:

-- 5 points or more would determine the client alcoholic
+- 5 points or more would determine the client is an alcoholic

 - 4 points would be considered potential alcoholism